 Zachary joined Watsi on August 30th, 2018.
-Three years ago, Zachary joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Zachary's most recent donation supported Sophanha, a curious six-month-old baby from Cambodia, to fund arm surgery so he can grow up healthy.
+Four years ago, Zachary joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Zachary's most recent donation supported Pwey, a 72-year-old man from Thailand, to fund lens replacement surgery.

 Zachary has funded healthcare for 56 patients in 11 countries.